 Once the Texas Adjuster license is issued, it is reciprocal with the following states where a nonresident license can be requested:

-If Texas is your TRUE home state, the Texas license is also reciprocal with Arizona.
+If Texas is your TRUE home state, the Texas license is also reciprocal with Alaska and Arizona.

 Texas Adjuster Course Content and Features